thekevinscott/thekevinscott/content/articles/2018/deep-learning-crypto-pc-4-ai/index.md

 url: "/deep-learning-cryptocurrency-pc-4-ai/"
 tags: ["artificial intelligence", "deep learning", "machine learning", "PC", "pytorch", "tensorflow", "gpu"]
 title: "Building a Deep Learning / Cryptocurrency PC (#4): AI"
+summary: "Part 4 of my experience building a Deep Learning PC"
 ---

 Among the buzzwords of this past year, two tower above the rest: deep learning and cryptocurrencies.
 It seems that everyone I know (in tech) wants to learn these things.
 And guess what — so do I!
 So much so that I'm building my own computer in order to facilitate that learning.